Approx. duration: 12-18 months

 - English and Maths (if required) Level 2

-The broad purpose of the Carpentry Apprenticeship is working with building materials (most often wood) to create and install building components.
-This typically involves shaping and cutting materials, installing finished materials like partitions, doors, staircases, window frames, mouldings, timber floor coverings and erecting structural components such as floor joists and roofs.
+The broad purpose of the occupation is working with wood-based materials and associated products to create and install complex building components.
+This typically involves shaping and cutting materials, installing finished materials like complex or decorative components.
 All work needs to be carried out safely, using the appropriate tools and to the quality specified.

 In their daily work, an employee in this occupation liaises with other construction trades such as bricklayers, plasterers and plumbers, supervisors, site management, architects, designers, contractors and customers.